Table of Contents

 lmgf: a density functional Green’s function code based on the ASA.
 Its unique contribution to the suite is that it permits the calculation of magnetic exchange interactions, and has an implementation of the coherent potential approximation to treat chemical and/or spin disorder.
 A tutorial can be found here.

 lmpg: a program similar to lmgf, but it is designed for layered structures with periodic boundary conditions in two dimensions.
 It can calculate transport using the Landauer-Buttiker formalism, and has a non-equilibrium capability.
-It is documented in more detail here.
+It is documented in more detail here; a tutorial can be found here.

 rdcmd: a command reader, similar to a shell, but uses Questaal’s parser and programming language.